proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 which can't use our products.
 So good ARIA support is a must have for us (Note:
 Your eyes don't get better as you get older).

-We tired to make all widget fully accessible by following the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg).
+We tried to make all widgets fully accessible by following the [ARIA Authoring Practices Guide](https://www.w3.org/WAI/ARIA/apg).

 ### Support for right-to-left scripts

-Languages like Arabic, Hebrew and Persian are left-to-right, and people expect that row-layouts also change direction when you use such language.
+Languages like Arabic, Hebrew and Persian are right-to-left, and people expect that row-layouts also change direction when you use such language.
 Fortunately, CSS already support switching between LTR/RTL direction, and a flexbox row automatically changes the direction.